 antenna = phased.IsotropicAntennaElement... ('FrequencyRange',[8e9 12e9],'BackBaffled',true); % Baffled Isotropic

-Define a 6-element ULA with a custom element pattern.
-The element spacing is assumed to be one half the wavelength of the waveform.
+Define a 6-element uniform linear array (ULA) with a custom element pattern.
+Assume the element spacing to be one half the wavelength of the waveform.

 radiator.Sensor = ula; collector.Sensor = ula; sensormotion = phased.Platform('InitialPosition',[0; 0; 1000]); arrayAxis = [0; 1; 0]; prf = waveform.PRF; vr = ula.ElementSpacing*prf; % in [m/s] sensormotion.Velocity = vr/2*arrayAxis;